erc-compact/inception/injector/README.md

   - single pulse
   - DMX
   - PMRA, PMDEC and parallax
-  - add mask to injected signal in time/frequency

 Let me know if you would like any other features, or if you want to move a nonpriority feature into priority.